smartFlash/qatype/README.md

 # qatype.js

 A Simple JavaScript type checking module for JavaScript that returns a `Boolean` or `type name` for each type check.
+It's small (< 0.5kb gzip)

 ### Usage